 - (b) The commission, an officer officers of the commission, or a and any other law enforcement agency or officer specified in s.
 327.70 acting pursuant to under this section to relocate, remove, store, destroy, or dispose of or cause to be relocated, or removed, stored, destroyed, or disposed of a derelict vessel from public waters of this state as defined in s.
 327.02 shall be held harmless for all damages to the derelict vessel resulting from such action relocation or removal unless the damage results from gross negligence or willful misconduct as these terms are defined in s.
 823.11. - (c) A contractor performing relocation or removal activities at the direction of the commission, an officer officers of the commission, or a law enforcement agency or officer, or a governmental subdivision, when the governmental subdivision has received authorization for the relocation or removal from a law enforcement officer or agency pursuant to this section, must be licensed in accordance with applicable United States Coast Guard regulations where required; obtain and carry in full force and effect a policy from a licensed insurance carrier in this state to insure against any accident, loss, injury, property damage, or other casualty caused by or resulting from the contractor's actions; and be properly equipped to perform the services to be provided. - (d) The commission may establish a program to provide grants to local governments for the removal, storage, destruction, and disposal of derelict vessels from the public waters of this the state as defined in s.
 327.02.
-The program shall be funded from the Marine Resources Conservation Trust available for grants may only be authorized by appropriations acts of the Legislature.
-In a given fiscal year, if all funds appropriated pursuant to this paragraph are not requested by and granted to local governments for the removal, storage, destruction, and disposal of derelict vessels by the end of the third quarter, the Fish and Wildlife Conservation Commission may use the remainder of the funds to remove, store, destroy, and dispose of, or to pay private contractors to remove, store, destroy, and dispose of, derelict vessels.
+The program shall be funded from the Marine Resources Conservation Trust Fund or the Florida Coastal Protection Trust Fund.

+Notwithstanding the provisions in s.
+216.181(11), funds available for grants may only be authorized by appropriations acts of the Legislature.
+In a given fiscal year, if all funds appropriated pursuant to this paragraph are not requested by and granted to local governments for the removal, storage, destruction, and disposal of derelict vessels by the end of the third quarter, the Fish and Wildlife Conservation Commission may use the remainder of the funds to remove, store, destroy, and dispose of, or to pay private contractors to remove, store, destroy, and destroy, and dispose of, derelict vessels.